BioTomateDE/LibGM/README.md

 All contributions are welcome!
 Whether that's a pull request, a feature you would like to see added, a bug you found; just create an Issue/PR in this repo.

+- Everything related to GameMaker is located in `src/gamemaker/`.
+- Everything related to GML Decompilation is located in `src/gml/decompiler/`.
+- Everything related to GML Compilation will be located in `src/gml/compiler/` (not started yet).